cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 The `INHERIT` attribute governs inheritance of grantable privileges (access privileges for database objects and role memberships).
 It does not apply to the special role attributes set by `CREATE ROLE` and `ALTER ROLE`.
 For example, being a member of a role with `CREATEDB` privilege does not immediately grant the ability to create databases, even if `INHERIT` is set; it would be necessary to become that role via [SET ROLE](/docs/sql-statements/sql-statement-set-role.md) before creating a database.

 The `INHERIT` attribute is the default for reasons of backwards compatibility.
-In prior releases of Greenplum Database, users always had access to all privileges of groups they were members of.
+In prior releases of Cloudberry Database, users always had access to all privileges of groups they were members of.
 However, `NOINHERIT` provides a closer match to the semantics specified in the SQL standard.

 Be careful with the `CREATEROLE` privilege.
 There is no concept of inheritance for the privileges of a `CREATEROLE`-role.
 That means that even if a role does not have a certain privilege but is allowed to create other roles, it can easily create another role with different privileges than its own (except for creating roles with superuser privileges).
 For example, if a role has the `CREATEROLE` privilege but not the `CREATEDB` privilege, it can create a new role with the `CREATEDB` privilege.
 Therefore, regard roles that have the `CREATEROLE` privilege as almost-superuser-roles.

-Greenplum Database includes a program createuser that has the same functionality as `CREATE ROLE` (in fact, it calls this command) but can be run from the command shell.
+Cloudberry Database includes a program createuser that has the same functionality as `CREATE ROLE` (in fact, it calls this command) but can be run from the command shell.

 The `CONNECTION LIMIT` option is only enforced approximately; if two new sessions start at about the same time when just one connection "slot" remains for the role, it is possible that both will fail.
 Also, the limit is never enforced for superusers.